lopenguin/lopenguin.github.io/blog/2025/visualizesdp.md

 The relaxation lifts from a 1D optimization (along the intersection of a cylindrical surface and a 2D manifold) to a 2D optimization problem (a cylindrical volume and a 2D manifold).
 As a 1D problem, there are two local minima.
 By "lifting", the new problem has only one local minima which must be the global solution to \eqref{eq:orig}.

-Since we cannot visualization an SDP relaxation in 2D or 3D, this is a good approximation of the main idea.
+Since we cannot visualize an SDP relaxation in 2D or 3D, this is a good approximation of the main idea.
 Unlike the 2D picture, it shows that the benefit of a relaxation comes from lifting, not from some magic convex version of the objective.
 I think its important to show something which is at least consistent with the mathematics to first order.
 It makes the field more approachable.